Milan S Lines: Integrated ticketing

 An integrated ticket is used inside the Milan urban area for bus, tram and metro lines, as well as the suburban railway.
-The urban single journey ticket costs €2.00.
+The urban single journey ticket costs €2.20.
 Other tickets are available, including 24h and 48h tickets and night ticket.
 Regional train fares apply outside the urban limit.

 Between 2004 and 2007 ATM introduced Itinero smartcard, a proximity card which can be charged with season tickets, replacing paper for this type of tickets in the Milan area.
 At the beginning of 2010, a new smartcard, RicaricaMi, was introduced.
 The new card can be charged up with credit and can be used for travel in place of magnetic paper tickets, on the model of London's Oyster card.
 These cards are also valid on the suburban railway lines.

 The suburban railways can be accessed also with the regional integrated ticket "Io viaggio ovunque in Lombardia", as 1 to 7 days tickets or more long subscription with smartcard "Io Viaggio".

+Since 1 October 2019, in provinces that include only municipalities where new STIBM tariff system (introduced on 15 July 2019) pricing is active, IVOP titles have been abolished.

+Since 9 January 2023 the standard Mi1-Mi3 ticked price has been raised from 2.00€ to 2.20€ (and consequently every other STIBM ticket).

 Rolling stock

-Several train classes are operated on the network.
-TAF (Treno Alta Frequentazione) class trains were introduced since the end of the 1990s.
-Trenord is now introducing new Treno Servizio Regionale (TSR) class trains to replace older rolling stock.
+Several train classes are operated on the network: Treno ad alta frequentazione (TAF) class trains, that were introduced since the end of the 1990s and are mostly unused as of 2024; Treno Servizio Regionale (TSR) class trains introduced since 2007 to replace older rolling stock; Caravaggio introduced since 2019 and mainly used on the S8 and S11 lines; ATR115 and ATR125 (based on the Stadler FLIRT platform) only used on the S7 line; and the E.464 locomotive with "Carrozza vicinale a piano ribassato" used on the S9 and S8.